 Wilmar is a tiny city located in the state of Arkansas.
 With a population of 383 people and just one neighborhood, Wilmar is the 257th largest community in Arkansas.
-Much of the housing stock in Wilmar was built prior to World War II, making it one of the older and more historic cities in the country.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wilmar has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wilmar a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Wilmar is a very ethnically-diverse city.
 The people who call Wilmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmar residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Wilmar include African, English, Irish, German, and Yugoslavian.
+Important ancestries of people in Wilmar include African, German, English, Irish, and Yugoslavian.

 The most common language spoken in Wilmar is English.
 Other important languages spoken here include Spanish and African languages.